Device Independent Quantum Key Distribution with realistic single-photon source implementations: Experimental setup

 for a multiphoton state described by the density matrix

 where $\hat{\rho}_k$ represents the $k$-th photon component state with probability $P_k$ and where $\sum_k P_k$ = 1.
-We assume that $\hat{\rho} \simeq P_0 \hat{\rho}_0 + P_1 \hat{\rho}_1 + P_2 \hat{\rho}_2 + \mathcal{O}(P_3)$, since for quantum-dot single-photon sources the probability of generating more than one photon is low.
-In fact we approximate all results to first order in $P_2$, such that we consider it to be very unlikely that two sources produce a two-photon state simultaneously ($P_2^2\simeq0$).
-Moreover the second-generated photon is assumed to be completely distinguishable from the other four.
+Note that the incoherent photon-number state assumed in \eqref{eq:number_state} is expected both when the quantum dot is excited above resonance, and with resonant excitation followed by active phase scrambling \cite{bozzio2022}.
+We assume that $\hat{\rho}_s \simeq P_0 \hat{\rho}_0 + P_1 \hat{\rho}_1 + P_2 \hat{\rho}_2 + \mathcal{O}(P_3)$, since for quantum-dot single-photon sources the probability of generating more than one photon is low.
+In fact, we approximate all results to first order in $P_2$, such that we consider it to be very unlikely that two sources produce a two-photon state simultaneously ($P_2^2\simeq0$).
+Moreover, the second-generated photon is assumed to be completely distinguishable from the other four as typically done in the context of single-photon sources.
+We note, however, that this may not be the case; a full investigation of this is beyond the scope of the present article \cite{johannes,ollivier2021}.
 The presence of an extra photon in the set up thus induces an error that is effectively equivalent to having a detector dark count.